dambrogia/rails-appointments-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Rails Appointments API

+The API allows you to create users, appointments and appointment guests.

+____

-* Ruby version
+### Ruby version
+ruby 2.5.0

-* System dependencies
+### System dependencies
+`gem`, `bundler`

-* Configuration
+### Configuration
+N/A

-* Database creation
+### Database creation
+Uses the native sqlite3 so you can be up and running with no configuration

-* Database initialization
+### Database initialization
+Database seeding cominig soon!

-* How to run the test suite
+### How to run the test suite
+The tests are built with RSpec.
+You can run the tests with the following command:

+    bundle exec rspec

 * Services (job queues, cache servers, search engines, etc.)
+None

 * Deployment instructions

-* ...
+Coming soon!